istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/index.md

 ## At a waypoint, for a specific service

-To configure a WebAssembly filter with a remote Wasm module for a specific service, create a WasmPlugin resource targeting the specific service directly.

-Create a `WasmPlugin` targeting the `reviews` service so that the extension applies only to the `reviews` service.
+Create a `TrafficExtension` targeting the `reviews` service so that the extension applies only to the `reviews` service.
 In this configuration, the authentication token and the prefix are tailored specifically for the reviews service, ensuring that only requests directed towards it are subjected to this authentication mechanism.

 {{< text syntax=bash snip_id=apply_wasmplugin_waypoint_service >}}
 $ kubectl apply -f - <<EOF
 apiVersion: extensions.istio.io/v1alpha1
-kind: WasmPlugin
+kind: TrafficExtension
 metadata:
   name: basic-auth-for-service
 spec: